Calligan History, Family Crest & Coats of Arms

 The surname Calligan was first found in Munster.
 The earliest mention of the name Calligan placed them in the barony of Kinlea, in County Cork, yet the family lost most of their original lands in the barony of Kinelea during the Anglo- Norman Conquest under Strongbow.
 They relocated to an area near Mallow, in the north of the county, and remained there until forced off their lands once again during the Cromwellian Invasion of the 17th century.
 The head family migrated to the east of County Clare and flourished, giving their name to the village of Callaghan's Mills.
 The resumption of the often-discarded prefix "O" has been widespread during the late twentieth century, but in the early twentieth century, Callaghans greatly outnumbered O'Callaghans, but such is no longer the case.
 The O'Callaghans are one of the few Irish families to still have a chief, certified by the Genealogical Office.

-Important Dates for the Calligan family
+Early History of the Calligan family

 This web page shows only a small excerpt of our Calligan research.
 Another 202 words (14 lines of text) covering the years 1172, 1640, 1738, 1807, 1797, 1883, 1605, 1654, 1839 and 1909 are included under the topic Early Calligan History in all our PDF Extended History products and printed products wherever possible.